The Vengeance of She

-The Vengeance of She is a 1968 British fantasy film directed by Cliff Owen and starring John Richardson, Olinka Berova, Edward Judd, André Morell and Colin Blakely.
-It bears little in common with the 1905 novel Ayesha: The Return of She by H. Rider Haggard.
+The Vengeance of She is a 1968 British fantasy film directed by Cliff Owen and starring John Richardson, Olinka Berova, Edward Judd, André Morell, and Colin Blakely.
+It has little in common with the 1905 novel Ayesha: The Return of She by H. Rider Haggard.
 It was made by Hammer Films as a loose sequel to the 1965 hit film She.

 Plot

 A beautiful young European girl, Carol, is drawn through mental telepathy to the ancient lost city of Kuma, there to become the reincarnation of its lost former ruler, Ayesha, and consort of her predecessor's lover, Kallikrates.
 In return, Men-Hari, a member of the Magi, the ancient Chaldean race of wise men, will also be allowed to enter the sacred flame and become immortal, which will expand his already formidable mental powers to the point where he will be able to take over the entire world.
 To achieve this, however, he must bring Carol to Kallikrates before the sacred flame is ignited during a once-in-a-lifetime astronomical alignment.
 Men-Hari therefore uses his powers ruthlessly to compel Carol to come to Kuma.

 Men-Hari is opposed by his father, Za-Tor, longtime leader of the Magi, and by Dr. Phillip Smith, a psychiatrist, who meets and falls in love with Carol during her journey.
 In the course of their travels, Carol and Phillip are separated.
 Kassim, a local mystic, attempts to break Men-Hari's control over Carol, but Men-Hari learns of his efforts.
 Partly at Kallikrates' bidding, Men-Hari wrests the leadership of the Magi away from Za-Tor, and leads the rest of the Magi in a forbidden occult ritual to overpower and destroy Kassim.
 Shortly thereafter, Carol and Phillip are re-united, and they continue their journey to Kuma.